Last updated 17March 2021.

 Any tenant who is having trouble paying their rent should speak to their landlord.
 Tenants should also find out if they are entitled to any social security benefits to help pay their rent.

 The Scottish and UK governments have also taken the following measures to help support tenants and landlords, including:

 - The Scottish Government increasing the Discretionary Housing Payment (DHP) budget.
 DHPs are available to people eligible for housing benefit/housing costs element of Universal Credit to help pay their rent.
 Councils administer DHPs.

 - The Scottish Government establishing a new £10m Tenant Hardship Loan fund.
 This provides interest free loans to support those struggling to meet their rent costs due to the pandemic.

-- The UK Government increasing the Local Housing Allowance rate.
+- The UK Government increasing the Local Housing Allowance rates in 20/21 (these will stay the same in 21/22).
 This is the maximum housing benefit that can be paid to tenants living in private rented housing, although it still only covers the cost of housing at the lower end of the market.

 - Landlords with tenants experiencing financial difficulties due to the pandemic have been able to apply for a mortgage payment holiday.
 The deadline for applying has been extended to 31 March 2020.
 Other tailored support may be available